-Who We Are: MetLife is among the largest global providers of insurance, annuities, and employee benefit
+Who We Are: MetLife is among the largest global providers of insurance, annuities, and employee benefit programs, with 90 million customers in over 60 countries.
+We are also the largest commercial dental insurance carrier in the U.S. and offer both dental and vision benefits on the Aon Active Health Exchange.

-Health Exchange.